 Washington is witnessing a strong push to elevate human rights in U.S. policy toward Saudi Arabia.
 Most notably, President-elect Joe Biden has said that the United States should “reassess” ties with the kingdom and hold Saudi Arabia accountable for human rights violations.

-Making the Case: Why The U.S.-Saudi Relationship Needs to Change
+Panel 1 – Making the Case: Why the U.S.-Saudi Relationship Needs to Change

 International Correspondent, NPR

 Panel 2 – The Path Forward: Priorities and Policies